Senior and Disabled Transportation

 Alameda CTC’s Paratransit Advisory and Planning Committee (PAPCO), an all-consumer community advisory committee, provides recommendations to the Commission for items related to Paratransit funding, including the discretionary grant program.

-Alameda CTC paratransit fund recipients are required to submit to Alameda CTC an annual program application.
-The forms are due Tuesday, February 28, 2023.
+Alameda CTC paratransit Direct Local Distribution (DLD) fund recipients are required to submit to Alameda CTC an annual program plan and budget.
+The forms are due February 29, 2024.

-The Annual Program Plan Application includes the following documents for FY 2023-24:
+The Annual Program Plan Review includes the following documents for FY 2024-25:

 1. Paratransit Program Plan Review Memo (PDF)